Securities Arbitration and Litigation

 A Team with the Knowledge and Experience to Guide You

-Drew Clayton is an “AV” rated lawyer by the peer-reviewed Martindale-Hubbell Law Directory.
+Drew Clayton is an “AV” rated lawyer by the peer-reviewed Martindale-Hubbell.
 He has handled complicated securities arbitration and litigation cases in arbitration and in state, federal, and bankruptcy courts.
 Over the past two decades, he has handled hundreds of investment related cases in arbitration and court, and he has managed to obtain several awards in excess of $1 million.
-Mr. Clayton and his team serve both investor clients and securities industry employees.
+Drew and his team serve both investor clients and securities industry employees.

 Our team represents investors on hourly, contingency fee, and part hourly/part contingency fee bases, depending on the case.
 Whether you are an attorney who needs help with an investment-related case or you are an investor who needs an experienced, authoritative lawyer on your side, connect with the securities arbitration and litigation team at Icard Merrill today.